U.S. Coast Survey Established

 Discovery of Deep Sea Life

-Edward Forbes' theory of on deep sea life is called into question when Louis F. de Pourtales of the U.S. Coast Survey examines Coast Survey sounding operations that find indications of life in depths over 1000 fathoms (6000 feet).
+Edward Forbes' theory of on deep sea life is called into question when Louis F. de Pourtales of the U.S. Coast Survey examines Coast Survey sounding operations that find indications of life in depths over 1,000 fathoms (6,000 feet or 1,830 meters).

 First Deep Sea Canyon Discovered

 James Alden, commanding officer of the Coast Survey Steamer Active, discovers a deep submarine valley, or "gulch," in the center of Monterey Bay off the coast of California.
 Alden had discovered the first known deep sea canyon, now known as Monterey Canyon.
-This canyon extends 95 miles into the Pacific Ocean and reaches a depth of 11,800 feet.
+This canyon extends 95 miles (153 kilometers) into the Pacific Ocean and reaches a depth of 11,800 feet (3,596 meters).

 First Chart of the Gulf Stream